-Grenada’s national dish, oildown, is a one-pot staple whose ingredients reflect aspects of Grenadian history.
+Grenada is one of the best Caribbean islands for food, and its national dish, oildown, is a one-pot staple whose ingredients reflect aspects of Grenadian history.
 The name “oildown” comes from the fact that the oil from coconut milk is cooked down—absorbed—by the ingredients.

 A core ingredient, callaloo, the leaf of the dasheen plant, has been on Grenada for centuries.